AdobeDocs/analytics-platform.en/help/report-builder/work-with-filters.md

 To apply the reference cell as a segment to other data blocks, use the cell reference as one of the segments in the **[!UICONTROL Segments]** list in the **[!UICONTROL Table]** tab.

-### Use the reference cell to change data block segments
+### Use a reference cell to change data block segments

 1. Select the reference cell in your spreadsheet.